open-contracting/european-union-support/2019_regulation.md

     ./manage.py lint output/mapping/eforms/guidance.yaml

-To update the progress of the guidance for the 2019 regulation, run:
+To see the progress of the guidance for the 2019 regulation, run:

-    ./manage.py statistics output/mapping/eforms/guidance.yaml > output/mapping/eforms/README.md
+    ./manage.py statistics output/mapping/eforms/guidance.yaml

 ### Manual checks